Nobody (Wonder Girls song): Commercial performance

-On the Billboard Hot 100 chart issue dated October 31, 2009, the single debuted at number 76, making it the first K-pop song to enter the chart.
+In the United States, the physical single for the song sold 17,000 copies in its first week.
+On the Billboard Hot 100 chart issue dated October 31, 2009, "Nobody" debuted at number 76, making it the first K-pop song to enter the chart.
 An editor from PopCrush attributed the chart entry in part to the group opening for The Jonas Brothers' summer U.S. tour "when the Disney boy band was at the height of [their] popularity."
 On November 20, it was reported that the single had sold 32,000 physical copies and over 30,000 digital downloads according to Nielsen Soundscan.
 It became the best-selling physical single of the year in the United States, topping the year-end Billboard Hot Single Sales chart for 2009, which measured commercial singles sales over the year across the North American region.
 By February 2012, the single had sold 78,000 downloads and 42,000 physical copies in the US.

+In February 2010, the song debuted and peaked at number 4 on the Canadian Singles Chart.
+In March 2011, the track re-entered the chart, again at number 4.
+Representatives for JYP found this surprising, commenting: "It's been about two years now, so we're glad that it was achieved without any promotions."

-At the 2011 China Mobile Wireless Music Awards, Wonder Girls were awarded the "Top Gross Selling Digital Downloads" award in the foreign group category for 5,371,903 downloads sold of the singles "Nobody", "Tell Me" and "2 Different Tears".
+At the 2011 China Mobile Wireless Music Awards, the Wonder Girls were awarded the "Top Gross Selling Digital Downloads" award in the foreign group category for 5,371,903 downloads sold of the singles "Nobody", "Tell Me" and "2 Different Tears".